epam/UUI/uui-build/jest/unit-testing-guide.md

    - Arrange - setup any prerequisites (prepare test data, render components, prepare mocks)
    - Act - fire some actions, invoke functions, etc.
    - Assert - verify the result using "expect" statements.
+7. It's often useful to create test plan or test matrix before writing any actual tests.
+It will help to create better tests for a component with minimum effort.

 ### Writing testable code
 1. Follow software development best practices and avoid anti-patterns.
 Code which follows best practices isn't only maintainable and reliable, but it's also testable.